-Last week, the Cybernetica research reports series continued with a report discussing methods of secure multiparty computation.
-The report by Sander Siim and Dan Bogdanov describes how complex privacy-preserving computational protocols could be implemented with less effort.
-The report is based on Cybernetica's long-term research on privacy-preserving computations.
+Last week, the Cybernetica research reports series continued with a new report focusing on methods for secure multiparty computation.
+The report, authored by Sander Siim and Dan Bogdanov, explores practical approaches for implementing complex privacy-preserving computational protocols more efficiently.
+Their work builds on Cybernetica's long-term research and experience in privacy-preserving computation technology.

 Using the method described in the report, computations described in an ordinary high-level programming language can be transformed directly into protocols that work on secret-shared data.
 This enables highly complex protocols to be built easily for computing platforms based on secret sharing.
 The proposed solution has been prototyped on Sharemind, a privacy-preserving database and application platform developed by Cybernetica.